arvindcr4/tinker-atropos/README.md

 )
 ```

-3. As long as your environment uses the `self.server.managed_server` pattern for inference requests like above, this should *just work*.
+3. Ensure your environment uses the `self.server.managed_server` pattern for inference requests as demonstrated above.
+No additional modifications are required for Tinker integration.

 ## Downloading Weights